Shoreline Restoration and Stormwater Runoff Reduction

 Along the shoreline at the Carteret Community College campus in Morehead City, a variety of living shoreline approaches were installed to demonstrate environmentally friendly alternatives to traditional shoreline stabilization methods.

 The eastern portion of the shoreline at the College that was not protected by living shorelines sustained more than $1 million in damage as a result of Hurricane Florence in 2018.
 Due to damages to their bulkhead, the College anticipates that another storm like Hurricane Florence may compromise the Bryant Student Center foundation and cause potentially catastrophic damage to the Crystal Coast Civic Center, and multiple other buildings.
 The imminent damage motivated college officials and community members to protect the site by building living shorelines after seeing the longevity and success of the one that the federation built over a decade ago along the western portion of their shoreline.

 In 2019, the federation worked alongside the College and their engineer design and secure funding to restore the remaining College shoreline with additional living shoreline.
-Construction of the granite sill and the planting of salt marsh grasses will be complete in 2021, protecting and restoring 17.5 acres of salt marsh, oysters and upland including 4 buildings on campus.
+Construction of a 1,250 granite sill and the planting of 26,000 salt marsh grasses was completed in 2021, protecting and restoring 17.5 acres of salt marsh, oysters and upland including 4 buildings on campus.

 Learn more from this article in the Carteret News-Times: https://www.carolinacoastonline.com/news_times/article_c288be9e-13bb-11eb-8c6e-171212a6cc8f.html